pan-efs/human-pose-estimation-ETL/README.md

   <summary>3D Human Pose Estimation model</summary>

   1. More info about the model you can read [here.](https://pytorch.org/vision/master/_modules/torchvision/models/detection/keypoint_rcnn.html)
-  2. The `keypointrcnn_resnet50_fpn` is particularly trained to identify key-points in a person.
+  2. The `keypointrcnn_resnet50_fpn` is particularly trained to identify key-points in `a person`.
+  3. The model infers better if there are no occlusions.
 </details>